input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 still outbound connections then the close socket message is ignored.
 Additionally, if the maximum outbound lightweight connection ID used thus far by the local node is higher than the one received in the close socket message then the close socket message is ignored.
-This case can happen, even if the number of outbound connections is currently zero, if an outbound connection was created and then closed prior to the close socket message arriving.
+This case can happen even if the number of outbound connections is currently zero, if an outbound connection was created and then closed prior to the close socket message arriving.
 In both cases what has happened is that the heavyweight connection has become active